-With the exception of self-contained homes, sophisticated accommodation in and around Berry was scarce until late last year, when Soul of Gerringong opened its doors.
-A farmhouse dating to the 1800s, it has been meticulously restored by interior designer Simone Mathews and her builder husband, Ben, mirroring the coastal luxe vibe of Byron Bay with natural linens, timbers and lots of chill-out zones (including a pool).
+A farmhouse dating to the 1800s, Soul of Gerringong has been meticulously restored by interior designer Simone Mathews and her builder husband, Ben, mirroring the coastal luxe vibe of Byron Bay with natural linens, timbers and lots of chill-out zones (including a pool).
 The “soul” of the property is The Farmhouse, a whitewashed oasis with a huge stone fireplace and skylights that flood the living and dining spaces with natural light at all times of the day.
 Its four guestrooms sleep eight but the property can accommodate up to 16 guests, with the two-bedroom Cabana and one-bedroom (plus sofa bed) Barn out the back – both fully self-contained with ensuites, kitchenettes and private access.
 Rent the entire property for total privacy (ideal for family getaways or corporate retreats), take over The Cabana or The Barn or book a single room in The Farmhouse midweek.
 Soul is within walking distance of Gerringong’s cafés and a 12-minute drive to Berry but you may well decide to stay indoors.

 ◖ If you go to Berry and don’t stop at The Famous Berry Donut Van (73 Queen Street) for one of its piping-hot cinnamon-dunked classics, have you really been to Berry?
-A local institution that draws huge crowds depending on the time of day (visit late afternoon to avoid the worst of it), the old girl will soon share her patch of grass with the Berry Burger Bar, the owners’ new project.
-As of this month, you’ll be able to order burgers with names derived from the area – including The Berry Boss, Cheese on Queen and the vegan Green Fields – from this re-created 1950s diner.
+It's a local institution that draws huge crowds depending on the time of day – visit late afternoon to avoid the worst of it.

 ◖ Learn how to shuck an oyster at Jim Wild’s Oyster Service (Lot 2, 170 Greens Road, Greenwell Point; 02 4447 1498), a small working oyster farm owned by champion oyster opener Jim Wild.
 The property is on the foreshore of the Crookhaven River at Greenwell Point, a scenic 30-minute drive from Berry.
 Eat the fruit of your labour – creamy Sydney rock oysters best enjoyed natural with just a squeeze of lemon – over a BYO bottle of wine.